Upstart is exactly the tool we’d been looking for to streamline our forensics and recovery processes. Thanks Pete!

 Watch the introduction video

-- For converting, merging, splitting and extracting data from PSTs, Upstart must be run on a system with Microsoft® Outlook installed.
-Outlook 2003, 2007, 2010, 2013 and 2016 are all supported in both 32- and 64-bit versions.
+- For converting, merging, splitting and extracting data from PSTs, Upstart must be run on a Windows system with Microsoft® Outlook installed.
+Outlook 2010, 2013, 2016 and 2019 are all supported in both 32- and 64-bit versions.
 (Outlook is not needed for finding and centralizing PSTs.)